jstrong-tios/influxdb/CONTRIBUTING.md

 ## Bug reports
 Before you file an issue, please search existing issues in case it has already been filed, or perhaps even fixed.
 If you file an issue, please include the following.
-* Full details of your operating system (or distribution) e.g. 64-bit Ubuntu 14.04.
+* Full details of your operating system (or distribution) e.g. `64bit Ubuntu 18.04`.
 * The version of InfluxDB you are running
 * Whether you installed it using a pre-built package, or built it from source.
 * If applicable, a small test case or method to reproduce the issue described.

-Remember the golden rule of bug reports: **The easier you make it for us to reproduce the problem, the faster it will get fixed.**
+The easier it is for us to reproduce the problem, the easier it is for us to fix it.
 If you have never written a bug report before, or if you want to brush up on your bug reporting skills, we recommend reading [Simon Tatham's essay "How to Report Bugs Effectively."](http://www.chiark.greenend.org.uk/~sgtatham/bugs.html)